TheDomcio/WonderfulPolishLanguage/README.md

 - [MATMAG.pl](https://www.youtube.com/channel/UC49eEyfnpKEFvYDyHtifEo) - The YouTube channel for learning mathematics - mainly targeted to parents who would like to teach their children mathematics in a quite accessible [more] graphic way
 - [Matemaks](https://www.youtube.com/user/matemaks) - Next very cool channel to improve mathematical skills.
 Here you will learn mathematical knowledge at secondary school level - the knowledge necessary to pass the Polish [Matura exam](https://en.wikipedia.org/wiki/Matura#In_Poland) in mathematics.
 - [Pasja Informatyki](https://www.youtube.com/Pasjainformatykitutoriale) - Marvellous YouTube channel about computer science and related things.
 From here you can learn, among others, the basics of [C++ programming language ("Programming in C++.
 A course from scratch, for everyone")](https://www.youtube.com/watch?v=ErOzmh3BiXU&list=PLOYHgt8dIdoxx0Y5wzs7CFpmBzb40PaDo) in a very cool way and also you can see what knowledge is needed to pass exams for the Polish occupational title "IT Technician" (["Technik Informatyk"](https://pl.wikipedia.org/wiki/Technik_informatyk)).
 I am in the last class and already I passed one exam splited into theoretical part and practical part - [EE.08](https://www.youtube.com/watch?v=WxH9YNAfAao&list=PLOYHgt8dIdoz2fyn0gv4fs2t4tayalsh3) and in a few months, I'll be passing also splited into theoretical part and practical part - [EE.09](https://www.youtube.com/watch?v=Ugl3ZS62rvs&list=PLOYHgt8dIdoxOp0wtNk9Sle5WUsBZc6kq) - after passing all parts of both exams you can finish school with this title.

+#### Technological (Technologiczne)

+- [Kuba Klawiter](https://www.youtube.com/channel/UCLr4hMhk_2KE0GUBSBrspGA) - A very cool YouTube channel, which Kuba Klawiter and his team describe news from the world of technology, there are also reviews and the Tech Week program is published regularly.
+- [Mobzilla](https://www.youtube.com/MobzillaTV) - ests and reviews of most popular phones.
+There is also [a review of my favorite and owned phone-camera - Nokia Lumia 1020 (I bought earlier this year 64 GB edition with nice yellow color)](https://www.youtube.com/watch?v=Owr62Nf9I1Y).
+- [TechLipton](https://www.youtube.com/channel/UC5yINQup0pg6kf3fQ3RDvWw) - The technological channel mainly about computers - about their components - so of course benchmarks appear also.
+- [ZMASLO](https://www.youtube.com/user/VesparV11) - Also a channel about computer technology, but here the videos are even more varied - there are many experiments with components, so with hardware and software.
+- [blackwhite TV](https://www.youtube.com/user/blackwhite321) - Another YouTube channel about computer technology.
+- [WavePC](https://www.youtube.com/user/DawidN20v2) - Another worth mentioning YouTube channel similar to the above.

 ### VOD